6 Home Remedies for Yeast Infections That You Should Never Try

-What woman hasn't tried chugging cranberry juice at the first sign of vaginal discomfort?
-Unfortunately, doing so won't help if your hope is to get rid of a yeast infection, says Dr. Richardson.
+Who hasn't tried chugging cranberry juice at the first sign of vaginal discomfort?
+Unfortunately, doing so is not a natural cure for yeast infections, says Dr. Richardson.
+In fact, you're actually treating an entirely separate part of the body.
 "They're better used for the urinary tract system," she explains.

 Literally just created an account specifically to say to anyone who reads this not to listen to it, at the very least about the yogurt and cranberry juice.
 Love how the section "disproving" cranberry juice as helpful was so tiny...
 Hmmm!
 Of course a doctor is going to tell you to not try home remedies, they don't get paid if you don't rush off to see them every time you have a problem!
 Coming from a poor family and entering into another poor family, my mom and her mom and HER mom all swore by cranberry juice for UTI and yeast infections, and yogurt to keep your probiotics in check.
 Sure helped me during pregnancy, more than some pill I couldn't take because it'd harm my baby!Read More